Roseinfire/HtmlS/README.md

 * Fast css connection 🐇
 * Grouped elements 📚
 * Automatically setting new stroke 🎬
-* Just one symbol adds spaces before stroke 🔭
+* Just one symbol adds spaces to stroke 🔭

 # Installation
 Connect the script and let it do all the dirty jobs for you. <br>